open-telemetry/community/guides/contributor/donations.md

-3. If a donation proposal passes the initial GC screening, the Technical Committee (TC) will conduct due diligence to determine if the proposed donation can be effectively integrated into the OpenTelemetry project in a way that meets the quality, security, and privacy standards of the project without violating stable specification or OTEPs.
+3. If a donation proposal passes the initial GC screening, the Technical Committee (TC) will conduct due diligence to determine if the proposed donation can be effectively integrated into the OpenTelemetry project in a way that meets the quality, security, and privacy standards of the project without violating stable specification or OpenTelemetry Enhancement Proposals (OTEPs).
    The TC will summarize their findings, and make a recommendation to either, conditionally or unconditionally, accept or reject the proposal, in a report which will be attached to the donation proposal issue.
 Writing the report may require meeting